Master marketing communications and creative solutions in order to:

 How can you get a better handle on what your partnership-related needs are?
 How can you decide which activities to keep in-house and which ones to farm out?
 What are the factors that will determine the success of your collaboration with your partners?
 How can you enhance your results while still keeping your expenses under control?
 Which performance indicators are the best at helping you improve your business relationships and outcomes?

-OFFERED AT HEC MONTRÉAL OR ONLINE
+OFFERED AT HEC MONTRÉAL AND ONLINE

 This course is part of the following categorie(s):